Repertoire

 Time wears awa

 De tijd verstrijkt, maar laten wij de winnaar zijn.
-Drie fases van het leven en de liefde worden beschreven.
-De prille onschuld, de tegenslagen en de berusting.
+Drie fases in het leven en de liefde worden beschreven.

 Lyrics: